 Your dog may have allergies to some ingredients found in dog food.
 These ingredients can be beef, chicken, and gluten or wheat.
 Such ingredients can trigger your dog’s allergic reactions, leading to itchy skin or paws.

-You can use an elimination diet to identify which food allergies you pet has.
+You can use an elimination diet to identify which food allergies your pet has.
 Then, replace those dog foods with suitable ingredients.
 Some common replacements to consider include fish oil (you can get it from salmon).
 Fish oil is rich in omega-3 fatty acids.
 Omega 3 fatty acids are known to contribute to overall well-being, including maintaining skin and digestive function.

 You can also use a vet-recommended prescription diet.
 Prescription diets recommended by your veterinarian contain the right ingredients to avoid allergies while supporting your dog’s health.